 Many habits and conditions can leave you feeling exhausted, lackluster, and even forgetful.
 A common cause of daytime drowsiness and other negative symptoms is sleep apnea, with or without snoring.
 Most people don’t think about talking with their dentist about sleep disorder symptoms.
 However, sleep apnea and snoring, in many cases, can be treated non-invasively by a dentist.
 Dr. Maxwell Johnson of Oracle Family Dentistry in Oro Valley, AZ wants to hear from you if you suffer from the symptoms of a sleep disorder.

-Call Oracle Family Dentistry today at 520-219-7004 to schedule your appointment with Dr. Johnson.
+Call Oracle Family Dentistry today to schedule your appointment with Dr. Johnson.
 He’ll talk with you about your symptoms and help determine whether treatment with a sleep appliance may give you restful, rewarding sleep every night.

 About Sleep Apnea